japila-books/ksqldb-internals/docs/parser/AstBuilder_Visitor.md

   SqlBaseParser.CreateStreamContext context)
 ```

-`visitCreateStream` is part of the `SqlBaseBaseVisitor` abstraction to handle `CREATE STREAM` statements.
+`visitCreateStream` is part of the `SqlBaseBaseVisitor` abstraction to handle `CREATE STREAM` statements:

 ```antlr
 CREATE (OR REPLACE)?
 (SOURCE)?
 STREAM (IF NOT EXISTS)? sourceName